NetwerkExamineringDigitalisering/NED-OOAPI/doc/flow5.md

 - associationId: ID for the componentOfferingAssociation that has been provided by the Deelnemerregistratie
 - resultDate: Date on which the candidate has performed the test/handed in the documents.
-- gradeDate: Date on which the assessment has taken place/has been finalized.
+- testDate: Date on which the assessment has taken place/has been finalized.
 - attempt: sequence number of the attempt.
 There are two scenario's:
     - Deelnemerregistratie creates an association per attempt
     - Deelnemerregistratie creates an association per test an indicates how many attempts are allowed.
 In this  scenario the Toetsplanning has to indicate per result for which attempt this result is.